GerbilSoft/rvthtool/README.md

 * Lists "deleted" images that aren't accessible on the RVT-H but are still present on the HDD.
 * Extracts disc images from the RVT-H into an image file.
+* Allows deletion and undeletion of banks on an RVT-H system.

 ## Planned Features

 * Installation of GameCube and Wii disc images.
 Wii disc images must be either unencrypted or debug-encrypted in order to run correctly.
   * Support for both CISO and WBFS formats for importing.
-* Direct undeletion of disc images on the RVT-H system.
 * Automatic re-signing of retail Wii disc images to allow them to run on the RVT-H system.
 (Update partitions will be removed, since retail updates won't work properly on RVT-H.)